WowOpenBox/WowOpenBox/README.md

 The source for the [binary distribution](https://github.com/WowOpenBox/WowOpenBox/releases) (and the round robin wrapper) is built from https://github.com/WowOpenBox/BuildKit (just mentioning that if you're curious, you don't need to look there to **use** WowOpenBox / OpenMultiBoxing)

+## Main features

+- Window Layout wizard and manual tweaking; get your game windows exactly how you want to play.
+- Instant swapping of windows; with keyboard hotkeys for fast switching to the next window.
+- Many additional options to switch focus
+  - Focus follow mouse: turns on/off windows accessibility feature so you just hover a window to make it receive keys
+  - Swap focus next/previous/specific window hotkeys
+  - Optional Round robin: after you press a key, focus switches to the next window automatically
+- Free, OpenSource and the Safest option available.
+- Online help, menus and tooltips on most UI element to help discovering features.

 ## Installation

 WowOpenBox is optimized for Microsoft Windows 10.